sksami3/BookReservationSystemAPI/README.md

    - `docker run -p 8080:80 -it --rm local-dev`
 3. Open your browser and navigate to [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html) to access the Swagger UI.

+### Opening in IDE

+If you are opening the project in an IDE, please make sure to set "BRS.Web" as the startup project.

 ## API Endpoints

 ### Author